November 19th, 2024

 Developing ISPs is a critical step in safeguarding your business, especially for SMEs facing unique challenges like limited resources and expertise.
 While the process may seem daunting, with the right approach, it presents an opportunity to build a stronger, more cyber resilient organization.

-Creating ISPs can significantly benefit SMEs by guiding the implementation of effective cybersecurity controls and ensuring prompt and efficient responses to security incidents.
+Creating ISPs can significantly benefit SMEs by guiding the implementation of effective cyber security controls and ensuring prompt and efficient responses to security incidents.
 Additionally, it helps businesses meet compliance requirements, increases accountability among users and stakeholders, and helps protect the organization’s reputation.
 Moreover, a well-designed ISP can streamline operations, improve efficiency, and reduce the risk of breaches or downtime, ultimately contributing to long-term business sustainability.